 Discussions around the shooting at Marjory Stoneman Douglas High School during a recent Florida Association for Pupil Transportation directors meeting centered on the mental health of students as members struggled to make sense of the tragedy.

-Arby Creach, the association's president and the director of transportation for Brevard County Schools, told STN that the FAPT mid-year director's meeting in Tallahassee opened with a moment of silence on Feb.
+Arby Creach, the association’s president and the director of transportation for Brevard County Schools, told School Transportation News that the FAPT mid-year director’s meeting in Tallahassee opened with a moment of silence on Feb.
 15, the day after Nikolas Cruz allegedly open fire at his former high school and killed 17 people while wounding 14 others.